mateeyas/calebmateo-filesync/README.md

 ### 1. Modify the Dockerfile

-Ensure your `Dockerfile` is set up correctly by removing any cron-related configurations.
+Ensure your `Dockerfile` is set up correctly by removing any cron-related configurations and ensuring that `pnpm start` runs a long-lived process (e.g., a server).

 **Updated `Dockerfile`:**